 In this joint BSW honours degree program, students must meet the entry requirements for both areas.
 Admission to years 1 and 2 is open to all qualified students.
-However, admission to the professional program in year 3 requires application prior to February 1 for a September admission.
+However, admission to the professional program in year 3 requires application prior to December 2 for a September admission in the following year.
 For admission consideration, students will have completed a minimum of 20 courses including required courses from Social Work and Disability Studies.